LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="WebHookSubscribe-post-">Webhook Subscribe (POST)</h4>
  API can be used to configure a WebHook on your LoginRadius site.
 Webhooks also work on subscribe and notification model, subscribe your hook and get a notification.
 Equivalent to RESThook but these provide security on basis of signature and RESThook work on unique URL.
 Following are the events that are allowed by LoginRadius to trigger a WebHook service call.
-[More info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribe)

 ```java